 Directed Study (1 to 4 credits).
-An investigation under faculty supervision beyond what is offered in existing courses.
+An investigation under faculty supervision beyond the scope of existing courses.
 Prerequisites: minimum CGPA of 3.00, Junior II standing and consent of the instructor.

 Directed study courses are numbered as 396 or 496 courses.
 The three-letter course prefix reflects the field of study of the course (e.g., directed study courses in chemical engineering are coded as CHE 396 or CHE 496).